Sweden's IKEA loses right to use its own name in Indonesia

 In 2014, a Jakarta commercial court granted the rights to use the “Ikea” brand name to PT Ratania Khatulistiwa, a company that plans to sell its own furniture with the acronym for Intan Khatulistiwa Esa Abadi.

-Inter IKEA Systems B.V., part of the Swedish company’s franchise division, had registered the “IKEA” trademark with the Indonesian directorate-general of intellectual property twice, in 2006 and 2010.
+Inter IKEA System B.V., part of the Swedish company’s franchise division, had registered the “IKEA” trademark with the Indonesian directorate-general of intellectual property twice, in 2006 and 2010.

 But Ratania, which is based in the East Java capital of Surabaya, successfully argued at the Jakarta court that the furniture giant had not used the trademark for commercial purposes for three consecutive years.